ekeren/react-wing-workshop/01-setup.md

 Verify that docker is installed correctly by replacing `cloud.Bucket` with [`ex.Redis`](https://www.winglang.io/docs/standard-library/ex/redis)

+## A Bigger Challenge :thinking:

-:thinking: can you build an abstraction?
+Can you build an abstraction on top of them?